anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   - The RA or certification authority (CA) operator requires auditable proof of origin for Certificate Signing Requests (CSRs).
 This is not possible with TLS because it provides only transient source authentication.
-  - Certificates are requested for types of keys that do not support signing, such as Key Encapsulation Mechanism (KEM) and key agreement keys.
+  - Certificates are requested for types of keys, such as Key Encapsulation Mechanism (KEM) keys, that do not support signing (nor alternative forms of single-shot proof of possession like those described in {{RFC6955}}).
-  This is not supported by EST because it uses CSR in PKCS #10 {{RFC2986}}
+  This is not supported by EST because it uses CSRs in PKCS #10 {{RFC2986}}
-  format expecting proof-of-possession via a self-signature.
+  format, which can only use proof-of-possession methods that need just a single message, while proof of possession for KEM keys, for instance, requires receiving a fresh challenge value beforehand.
   - The Pledge implementation uses security libraries not providing EST support or uses a TLS library that does not support providing the so-called tls-unique value {{RFC5929}},